 Write your goals down somewhere you will see them often and you will be more likely to hold yourself accountable.
 Share them with a friend or a supervisor and you’ll be even more likely to achieve them.

 It’s often useful to define small steps that you can take each week that will lead you to achieving your overall goal within your deadline.

 Ask for constructive feedback from your internship colleagues and supervisor along the way.
 Ask if you can do anything to improve what you’re already doing.

-Q&A with Craig Kench, CAPA’s Vice President of Global Internships
+Q&A with Craig Kench, CEA CAPA’s Senior Vice President of Global Career and Internship Programs

 Do students discuss goal setting relating to internships throughout the semester?

 CK: From the first week of the program, goal setting is very much at the forefront of the students’ experiences.
 During CEA CAPA’s Internship Arrival Orientation, internship and academic teams will engage with students to discuss the purpose and advantages of strategic goal setting before students start their respective placements.
 In addition, students will begin to map out the ways in which they can shape their experiences through the creation of an Internship Learning Agreement.
 This document will assist in developing a pathway in which CEA CAPA, the student, and the respective internship site supervisor will agree upon specific overarching goals and explore operational tasks and responsibilities that will allow these goals to be realized.
 These objectives will be referred to and discussed during the interactive internship workshop class that runs concurrently alongside the internship placement.
 Through weekly group discussions led by coaching professionals, students will be able to share their experiences and hear about the experiences of others, monitor and track their own progress, and realign goals and objectives accordingly.